cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 ### Configure leaf00 from SONiC CLI

-In the next sections we'll use Ansible to apply configurations to most of the fabric, but we wanted to demonstrate SONiC CLI by partially configuring **leaf00**
+Before we proceed with applying full fabric configurations via Ansible, we wanted to demonstrate SONiC CLI by partially configuring **leaf00**

-1. ssh to leaf00 (password is `admin`)
+1. ssh to *leaf00* (password is `admin`)
     ```
     ssh admin@clab-sonic-leaf00
     ```